Home » Career » Artillery Jobs for Army & Marine Veterans after Military

 Industrial Machinery Mechanic

-If you worked in Field Artillery maintenance while in the military, working as an industrial machinery mechanic can be a good choice.
-Your attention to detail and experience with testing, meeting safety requirements, operating, and troubleshooting machinery can help you in this post-military career field.
-As an industrial machinery mechanic you would work on machine maintenance, diagnosis, and repair broken machinery and factory equipment.
+Your attention to detail and experience with testing, meeting safety requirements, operating, and troubleshooting machinery can be valuable assets in this post-military career field.
+As an industrial machinery mechanic, you would work on machine maintenance, diagnosis, and repair broken machinery and factory equipment.

-Delivery Driver
+Delivery Driver/Commercial Driver

-You can get a delivery driver job without a degree, however, many companies, like the military, require a high school diploma or GED.
-You will need to have a driver’s license and a clean driving record.
 Having your CDL can be a big plus.
-You can go to school for a few months to earn your commercial driver’s license and expand the amount of jobs you can qualify for.
+You can go to school for a few months to earn your commercial driver’s license and expand the number of jobs you can qualify for.
 Some states also waive the CDL skills test for veterans.
 You can work for many different types of companies, or even for yourself.
 If you just need a part-time job, you can also find work as a delivery driver.

 RELATED: